Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Near-field Communications and Sensing

 \subsubsection{\textbf{Near-field Signal Processing}}

-Signal processing techniques in ISAC networks are crucial for enabling efficient communication, accurate source localization, and robust interference mitigation.
-Among the fundamental signal processing tasks in ISAC networks, DoA estimation and beamforming are particularly representative.
-DoA estimation is responsible for determining the angles at which signals arrive at the array of antennas, while beamforming focuses transmitted or received signals towards specific positions and suppresses interference from other directions.
-These two tasks are closely related to each other, as accurate beamforming can be performed after DoA acquisition and precise DoA estimation benefits from accurate beamforming.
-However, conventional beamforming design used in far-field scenarios cannot be directly applied to near-field environments as it does not account for the distinct complex spatial variations, such as varying signal strengths and phase shifts across the antenna array.
-The mismatch results in noticeable performance loss due to model mismatch at close range, which also prevents effective DoA estimation.
-Furthermore, in the near-field, far-field beams become divergent and wider at close ranges, leading to increased user interference and angle estimation errors.
-This impairment of far-field beamforming gain significantly diminishes communication rates and sensing accuracy in the near-field.
-To unlock the full potential of near-field benefits in ISAC networks, specialized beamforming techniques and advanced DoA estimation algorithms are imperative \cite{9723331,8359308}.
-These approaches are expected to address the challenges posed by the unique propagation characteristics in the near-field, and the trade-off problems between communication performance and sensing accuracy.
-As it is known under the previous description, the received beam formation under far-field conditions suffers from angular dispersion and gain degradation in the near field, which prevents effective DoA estimation.
-Therefore, near-field beamforming and DoA estimation are necessary \cite{9723331,8359308}.
+Signal processing techniques in ISAC networks are essential for efficient communication, accurate source localization, and robust interference mitigation.
+Two fundamental tasks are DoA estimation and beamforming.
+DoA estimation determines the angles at which signals arrive at the antenna array, while beamforming directs transmitted or received signals towards specific positions and suppresses interference from other directions.
+These tasks are interrelated, as accurate beamforming relies on precise DoA acquisition and vice versa.
+However, conventional beamforming used in far-field scenarios cannot be directly applied to near-field environments due to complex spatial variations like varying signal strengths and phase shifts across the antenna array.
+This mismatch results in significant performance loss and prevents effective DoA estimation.
+In the near-field, far-field beams become divergent and wider, leading to increased user interference and angle estimation errors, diminishing communication rates and sensing accuracy.
+To fully leverage near-field benefits in ISAC networks, specialized beamforming techniques and advanced DoA estimation algorithms are necessary \cite{9723331,8359308}.
+These approaches aim to address the challenges posed by near-field propagation characteristics and the trade-offs between communication performance and sensing accuracy.